 Skopelos is off the beaten track.
 If you are looking for relaxing family holidays, hiking paths or if you need to simply meditate away from crowded and loud places, Skopelos is ideal for you.
 Explore sea caves with a kayak.
 Visit Venetian fortresses and picturesque locations where the “Mama Mia!” movie was filmed.
 One of them is the Church of Agios Ioannis in Kastri village, built on a 100m rock with 160 carved steps that lead you to a beautiful Aegean view.

 The Ionian Sea spreads along the west coastline of the Greek peninsula.
 It is much deeper than the Aegean Sea and its waters are significantly colder.
-The Ionian islands (in Greek also called Seven Islands) attract many tourists every year, since they offer quite a nightlife experience, but also beautiful beaches with vivid blue waters.
+The Ionian islands include beautiful destinations that attract many tourists every year, since they offer quite a nightlife experience, but also beautiful beaches with vivid blue waters.

 Some famous destinations of the Ionian Sea are: